 Symptoms

-The main symptoms of obstructive bronchitis are difficulty in exhaling, shortness of breath, paroxysmal painful cough.
+The main symptoms of obstructive bronchitis are difficulty in exhaling, shortness of breath, and paroxysmal painful cough.
 The disease initially occurs in an acute form, acute obstructive bronchitis lasts from 1 week to 3 weeks.

 Treatment